diemastermonkey/dial-o-tron/README.md

 Caller ID blocked!
 ```

+Other numbers yield obscure voicemail or control systems, old-school BBS, mysterious operatives, random strangers, and more.
+Each number gives the impression of a distinct entity with a memory and interaction.

+Players eventually learn how to hack other systems and their own device to uncover the story, and ultimately retake the network for users.

 # Concepts
 (Key concepts needed to understand wtf is going on.)
 Everything starts when a user enters a 7-digit number.
 The number is used